xwmx/nb/README.md

 View the complete plugin: [plugins/example.nb-plugin](plugins/example.nb-plugin)

+You can install any plugin you create locally with
+`nb plugins install <path>`, and you can publish it on GitHub, GitLab, or anywhere else online and install it with `nb plugins install <url>`.

 #### Internal Functions and Variables

 Plugins have full access to all of `nb`'s internal functions and